 The anatomic pathologists provide professional expertise in post mortem examinations, histopathology and immunohistochemistry for all of the domestic species.

 Farmed livestock are also examined in a partnership arrangement with the Animal Plant and Health Agency by our Farm Animal Pathology and Diagnostics services (FAPD).
 There is specialist expertise in forensic pathology and the team have developed comprehensive standard operating procedures for this work.
 Specialist legal reports are produced to assist in forensic investigations.

 Cytology samples are submitted from a wide range of domestic, exotic and wildlife species.
 This is one of the few laboratories with specialist experience in all these species.

 Cell counts are performed on all body fluids using either a manual or automated technique (dependent on fluid).
 Also included is a total protein and a full report from one of our team of experienced clinical pathologists.
 Other samples (e.g. washes, flushes, smears) have a full clinical pathologist report.
 The turnaround time for all cytology submissions is within 24 hours of receipt of the sample.
 Our clinical pathologists are also available to discuss results and for advice.

 Our terms of business

-Request forms and prepaid address labels are available on request.
-(UK only).
+- Prepaid address labels are available on request (UK only).

 Price lists and submission forms